Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 Some of the same aspects that make carbon fiber easier to install than tiebacks or plate anchors are the ones your clients will thank you for.

-No excavation means no touching of landscaping, no replacing of landscaping and no dirt tracked between the excavation sites and the wall plates in the basement.
+No excavation means no touching landscaping, no replacing landscaping, and no dirt tracked between the excavation sites and the wall plates in the basement.

 Versatility